I recently listened to a podcast by my favorite relationship expert, Matthew Hussey. In it, he claimed that “be yourself” is terrible advice.

 You think you’re someone who doesn’t have an ounce of rhythm and just can’t dance?
 Don’t be yourself.
 Take a dance class!
 And make a fool of yourself in the meantime.
 Who cares!
 And who knows, along the way, you might just discover that you have a hidden dance talent that you never knew you had.

-Are you still single because you’ve always been scared to talk to people of the opposite sex?
+Are you still single because you’ve always been scared to make a move?
 Don’t be yourself.
 Step outside your comfort zone.
 Face your fear of rejection.
-Get the courage to talk to that girl (or guy) that you’ve been crushing on.
+Get the courage to talk to that guy (or girl) that you’ve been crushing on.

 Practice being that person that you want to be, whoever that may be.
 And in the end, you will become a stronger, more capable and better version of yourself.
 Guaranteed.